JILAelec/artiq_efc_ltc2000/README.md

     nix develop

-Next, use the local copy of MiSoC, Migen and Artiq by exporting the `PYTHONPATH`:
+Next, use the local copy of MiSoC and Artiq by exporting the `PYTHONPATH`:

-    export PYTHONPATH="/home/artiq/artiq_and_co/migen:$PYTHONPATH"
     export PYTHONPATH="/home/artiq/artiq_and_co/misoc:$PYTHONPATH"
     export PYTHONPATH="/home/artiq/artiq_and_co/artiq:$PYTHONPATH"